webolton/sel_project_blog/_posts/2016-04-09-data-modeling-for-the-digitalsel.md

 ### The Virtues of Planning

 "Prudence," to paraphrase [Augustine](https://en.wikipedia.org/wiki/Augustine_of_Hippo){:target='_blank'}, "is the desire to choose wisely between the things that help and those that hinder."[^1]
 Though it holds less moral imperative for the design of a digital edition, Augustine’s description of foresight is a useful maxim for these first steps on the DigitalSEL.
-Good data modeling and database design makes a big difference in the viability of a project and how easy it will be to maintain.
-Fundamentally for the DigtialSEL, the database will store most of the text in the project, so it is important to design it with care.
+Good data modeling and database design make a big difference in the viability of a project and how easy it will be to maintain.
+Fundamentally for the DigitalSEL, the database will store most of the text in the project, so it is important to design it with care.

-### Relational Databases are like Magic

 ![Magic]({{site.url}}/images/magic.gif)
 *Tools of the Trade*